Kattappanayile Rithwik Roshan: Release

 The film was originally scheduled for release on 11 November 2016, but due to the unforeseen execution of the 500 and 1000 rupee currency demonetisation, which removed these bank notes from circulation, the release was pushed to 18 November 2016.

 Reception

 Sanjith Sidhardhan critic of The Times of India gave 3 stars out of 5 and wrote that " Nadirshah has also made it a point in his movie to deliver some social messages and this time it touches on parental pressure, the effect and consequence of society's perception of people and how people seem to take granted the valuable things in life ".
 Anna MM Vetticad of Firstpost rated 2.5 out of 5 and wrote that "Kattappanayile Rithwik Roshan is entertaining and moving for the most part."

 Mythily Ramachandran critic of Gulf News noted that "It will be an evening well enjoyed."

 Box office

-The film was commercial success.
+The film received generally positive reviews from critics and was a commercial success.
 It grossed ₹ 14 crores alone from Kerala and ₹ 24 crores from Worldwide box office.